Kenrick J. Mock

 September, 2011 to August, 2014.

 Acquisition of high-end eye trackers for research in information management, computer security, learning mathematics, and interdisciplinary research at UAA.
+Created the UAA Eye Tracking Lab.
 Grant amount: $126,183.

 - Forage Resource Evaluation System for Habitat - Server Maintenance and Development